mathesar-foundation/mathesar-website/software-engineer.md

 {% endcapture %}

-{% include highlight.html header='You and your collaborators can quickly enter data.
-View it.
-Slice it' content=highlight_3 theme='dark' separator=false %}
+{% include screenshot.html theme="dark" content=screenshot_text %}

+{% capture quote %}
+"At my previous job, business experts relied on me to **create reports** for them, every single day.

+But shouldn’t developers be focusing more on **supporting technical infrastructure**?
+Isn’t that our main function?"
+{% endcapture %}

+{%
+include quote.html
+excerpt='I experienced collaboration issues every day.' author='Pavish - Mathesar’s Frontend Developer' quote=quote
+image='pavish.jpg'
+%}

 {%include usecases.html%}

 {% capture highlight3 %}

-Migrate your data any time you want to.
-Or simply go back and forth from the interface.

 - Use Mathesar to set up a **backend** for your custom application.
 - Mathesar can work as **frontend** to existing databases, without altering your data.

 {% endcapture %}

-{% include highlight.html header='Use Mathesar as a flexible tool throughout your project lifecycle' content=highlight3 theme='lighter' separator=true %}
+{% include highlight.html header='Use Mathesar as a flexible tool throughout your project lifecycle' content=highlight3 theme='light' separator=true %}